adamedx/winbox/README.md

 and assumptions than the late 20th and very early 21st centuries.

 ## Bonus - How to Windows, extended version
-The default tools in Windows are not only insufficient for developer productivity, but they actual encourage poorhabits such as resorting to graphical tools rather than automatable command-line tools.
+The default tools in Windows are not only insufficient for developer productivity, but they actually encourage poor habits such as resorting to graphical tools rather than automatable command-line tools.

 Fortunately, modern versions of Windows along with the features installed by this cookbook allow developers to be effective -- just follow the rules below: